Criminal trespass; illegal campers or squatters

 SECTION 1.
-The legislature finds that persons who enter and unlawfully reside in tents or other temporary shelters at public or private campgrounds, parks, beaches, and other areas, also known as "squatters," are presently in violation of the "simple trespass" law under section 708-815, Hawaii Revised Statutes (HRS).
+The legislature finds that persons who enter and unlawfully reside in tents or other temporary shelters at public or private campgrounds, parks, beaches, and other areas, also known as "squatters," commit simple trespass under section 708-815, Hawaii Revised Statutes (HRS).
 However, simple trespass is only a violation and does not constitute a crime as defined in section 701-107, HRS.

 SECTION 2.
 Section 708-814, Hawaii Revised Statutes, is amended by amending subsection (1) to read as follows:

 "(1) A person commits the offense of criminal trespass in the second degree if:

 (a) The person knowingly enters or remains unlawfully in or upon premises that are enclosed in a manner designed to exclude intruders or are fenced; or

 (b) The person enters or remains unlawfully in or upon commercial premises or public property after a reasonable warning or request to leave by the owner or lessee of the commercial premises or public property, [

 or] the owner's or lessee's authorized agent, or a police officer; provided that this paragraph shall not apply to any conduct or activity subject to regulation by the National Labor Relations Act.

 For purposes of this [

 section] paragraph, "reasonable warning or request" means a warning or request communicated in writing at any time within a one-year period inclusive of the date the incident occurred, which may contain but is not limited to the following information: